UMB-Heatmap/heatmap/readMe.txt

     Lagged Fibonacci arguments:

-        ./prng [other arguments] -a lfg -O (operator_char,j_int,k_int)
+        ./prng [other arguments] -a lfg -O "operator_char,j_int,k_int"

         operator_char can be '*', '+', '-', or '^'
             - right now only '*' seems to make sense, but other ones can show the flawed nature of the algorithm

-        In the parenthesis are comma separated values.
+        In the quotes are comma separated values.

         Ex:
-            ./prng -d -a lfg -s 1 -n 10 -O *,3,9
+            ./prng -d -a lfg -s 1 -n 10 -O "*,3,9"